Moon Monday #111: An Indo-Japanese rover, China’s 4th lunar leap, Artemis collaborations, and more

 There are some interesting implications connected to the LUPEX mission:

 It’s critical for ISRO to stick the lunar landing with its Chandrayaan 3 spacecraft launching later this year.
-Two back-to-back touchdown failures with Chandrayaan 2 and 3 respectively would reduce JAXA’s confidence in the ISRO-provided lander for LUPEX, especially when the Japanese space agency itself is launching the SLIM demonstrator lander this year as well as a LUPEX-class lander end of decade primarily intended to deliver cargo for NASA’s crewed Artemis missions.
+Two back-to-back touchdown failures with Chandrayaan 2 and 3 respectively would reduce JAXA’s confidence in the ISRO-provided lander for LUPEX, especially when the Japanese space agency itself is launching the SLIM demonstrator lander this year and also considering flying a LUPEX-class lander end of decade primarily to deliver cargo for NASA’s crewed Artemis missions.

 The success of NASA’s VIPER rover is critical to the agency’s planning of Artemis III, the first crewed surface mission under the Artemis campaign.
 And yet there’s greater risk involved than its other such decisive missions since VIPER is being delivered to the Moon non-traditionally using a 5900-kilogram lander being built by a commercial company, Astrobotic, selected competitively as part of the agency’s CLPS program.
 Despite NASA’s confidence in Astrobotic, the inherently difficult mission ultimately made the agency take a more conservative approach with VIPER by asking the company to perform more (paid for) tests and delay the launch by a year to late 2024.
 If VIPER still fails, LUPEX stands to provide NASA a second chance to obtain the desired crucial data about the Moon’s polar water without pursuing another time-consuming mission.
 That’s especially so because Japan is not only a key partner of NASA in the Artemis campaign but the country has also signed the Artemis Accords.
 Both mechanisms encourage scientific data sharing.
 Of course, the best case scenario is for both VIPER and LUPEX to be successful so we get anchored results as well as complementary datasets.